 Organize communication objectives and create a clear, well-structured plan that you can adapt over time.

-Can I invite 1,000+ people to Google Calendar?
 You can invite more than 1,000 people to a Google Calendar event, but Google recommends using Google Groups or a mailing list to manage large audiences.
 Directly adding too many individual emails may trigger limits or errors.

-What tools assist Google Meet attendance?
 Google Calendar and Google Meet offer built-in attendance tracking for hosts, showing who joined and for how long.
 You can also integrate third-party tools like Cerkl Broadcast to pre-qualify interest and improve turnout with targeted reminders.

-How does dynamic segmentation help with Google Calendar invites?
 Dynamic segmentation allows you to send calendar invites only to employees who match specific criteria like location, role, or department, improving relevance and reducing noise.
 Cerkl Broadcast uses these segments to automate and personalize event outreach at scale.